Wannier based analysis of the direct-indirect bandgap transition by stacking MoS$_2$ layers

-First, we focus on the relationship between band splitting and orbitals at valence band.
-Fig.~\ref{Fig:weightband} (a)-(d) shows the contributions for energy band from the Mo $4d$ orbitals and the S $3p$ orbitals, respectively.
-The Mo $d_{z^2}$ orbital (58.5\%) and S $p_z$ orbital (41.2\%) are dominant at the $\Gamma$ point where the band splitting is large.
-In contrast, Mo $d_{x^2-y^2}$ and $d_{xy}$ orbitals (82.0\%) and the S $p_x$ and $p_y$ orbitals (17.7\%) are dominant at the K point where the band splitting is small.
-This result suggests that orbitals perpendicular to the layer exhibit significant band splitting of the valence band.
-We confirmed this trend between orbitals and band splitting from the perspective of the $\boldsymbol{k}$-space Hamiltonian shown in TABLE~\ref{Table:Hamiltonian}.
-We define the electronic state of atom A's orbital $\alpha$ at point $k$ as $\ket{\text{A}\alpha k}$, where $\bra{\text{A}\alpha k}H\ket{\text{B}\beta k}$ represents the magnitude of the interaction between the $\alpha$ orbital of atom A and the $\beta$ orbital of atom B. At the $\Gamma$ point, the Hamiltonian matrix elements describing the interaction between S $p_z$ orbitals or S $p_z$ and Mo $d_{z^2}$ orbitals across layers are significantly large among the matrix elements corresponding interlayer interaction in Hamiltonians.
-In contrast,interlayer interaction elements in Hamiltonians have a small absolute value at the K-point.
-These results provide quantitative confirmation that orbitals perpendicular to the layer exhibit strong interlayer interactions and significant band splitting as menthiond in the pervious work~\cite{Li2007,EugeneS2012}.
+First, we discuss the band splitting of the valence band.
+The Mo $d_{z^2}$ orbital and S $p_z$ orbital are dominant at the $\Gamma_\mathrm{v}$ point where the bands splitting is large.
+In contrast, Mo $d_{x^2-y^2}$ and $d_{xy}$ orbitals and the S $p_x$ and $p_y$ orbitals are dominant at the $K_\mathrm{v}$ point where the band splitting is small.
+Our results suggest that the band splitting in the valence band originates from the interlayer coupling between out-of-plane orbitals.
+Therefore, the large band splitting at $\Gamma_{\mathrm v}$ is described by a following picture : S atoms are the closest atoms in adjacent layers, and the interlayer interaction between their out-of-plane $p_z$ orbitals is therefore particularly strong.
+Moreover, we calculated the matrix elements of $\boldsymbol{k}$-space Hamiltonian~\eqref{Hamiltonian2} and summarized its matrix elements corresponding interlayer couplings at $\Gamma$, $Q$ and $K$ points, in Table~\ref{Table:Hamiltonian}.
+At the $\Gamma$ point, the interlayer coupling between S $p_z$ orbitals in neighboring layers are significantly larger than other interlayer matrix elements.
+On the other hand, at the $K$ points, interlayer interaction elements in Hamiltonian have a small absolute value.
+These results provide quantitative confirmation that S $p_z$ orbitals exhibit strong interlayer interactions governing the valence band splitting.

-Next, we discuss the conduction band.
-In the conduction band, the aforementioned trend does not appear to hold at first glance.
-The band splitting is small at the K point despite the large orbital weight of Mo $d_{z^2}$ orbitals (82.6\%), whereas it is large at the $Q$ point despite the small orbital weight of S $p_z$ (12.1\%) and Mo $d_{z^2}$ (10.7\%) orbitals and large orbital weight of planer orbitals to the layer (73.9\% in total) such as S $p_x$ (9.0\%), $p_y$ (17.1\%) and Mo $d_{x^2-y^2}$ (28.7\%), $d_{xy}$ (19.1\%).